grinnell-cs/csc151-images/_eboards/eboard38-1.md

 > Labs help you learn the material.
 They may even be the primary way in which you learn the material.

+> I will, however, cap the grade decrease at one letter grade provided (a) you turn in the post-reflection for MP9, (b) you turn in the post-reflection for SoLA 4, (c) set up an appointment with academic advising to discuss strategies for getting regular work done on time, and (d) send me a message describing one or two strategies you've decided upon.

+> Also: I will not be charging tokens for late reading responses, lab writeups, or metacognitive reflections.

+I won't be in class on Friday.
+What should I do?

+> If you are unable to make it to class on Friday (e.g., because your team is traveling), please plan to come early on Wednesday (Section 1) or stay late on Wednesday (Sections 2 and 3).

 Background: What is computer science?
 -------------------------------------